AndrewC101/PokemonTrueRed/README.md

   - Dragonite is pure dragon type, this makes Lance harder
   - Gyarados is pure water type, this makes Lance harder
   - Gengar is pure ghost type but has less HP and defense, this makes Agatha harder
-- Syther and Pinsir now know Twineedle
+- Scyther and Pinsir now know Twineedle
 - Aerodactyl, Kabutops and Omastar can learn Rock Slide and Earthquake
 - Dragonite and Charizard can learn Fly
 - Pikachu can learn Surf
 - Moltres can learn Solarbeam
 - Articuno can learn Psychic
+- Zapdos has a signature move, Photon wave

 # Move Changes
 - Several moves have been altered to promote skill rather than luck